 - Drain your water heater.
 It is recommended that you drain one quart of water from your water heater every three months.
 Make sure to check the owner’s manual for your water heater for further recommendations and how to drain the water correctly.

-- Go through you medicine cabinet and first aid kit and discard any expired or discolored products.
+- Go through your medicine cabinet and first aid kit and discard any expired or discolored products.
 Dispose of any prescription medication that is expired or no longer needed.
 You can search on FDA.gov for how to safely dispose of medications.

 - Go through your pantry and dispose of any expired or stale/opened foods.

 - Daylight Savings Time is also a good time to start rotating your wardrobe.
 Wash your winter clothes and inspect them for damage and wear and tear.
-If you have clothes you know longer wear put them aside for a garage sale or donate them.
+If you have clothes you no longer wear put them aside for a garage sale or donate them.
 Pack away clothes for winter and start washing and inspecting your Spring and Summer wardrobe.

 These are just a few suggestions of home preparedness tasks that should be done at least twice a year.
 Plan to tackle one or two items a day in the days leading up to the time change and then you will be ready for the next seasons to start.